-- Have completed Algebra 1 and a high school equivalent science course: Applicants in eighth-grade must submit documentation of having completed an academic program comparable to ninth grade-level work in mathematics and science.
+- Must be enrolled in or have completed the equivalent of Algebra 1 and a high school equivalent science course: Applicants in eighth-grade must submit documentation of having completed an academic program comparable to ninth grade-level work in mathematics and science at the time of application.
 This must include a minimum of one year of algebra and one year of high school level science.
 Online algebra and science courses can be used to meet the algebra and science requirements.

 - Not be enrolled beyond the 9th grade: Current tenth through twelfth-grade students are not eligible for admission.